Burning mouth syndrome

 Underlying problems that may be linked to secondary burning mouth syndrome include:

-Complications that burning mouth syndrome may cause or be associated with are mainly related to pain and include:
+Complications that burning mouth syndrome may cause or be associated with are mainly related to discomfort.
+They include:

 Preparing for your appointment

-You're likely to start by first seeing your family doctor, general practitioner or dentist for mouth pain.
-Because burning mouth syndrome is associated with such a wide variety of other medical conditions, your doctor may refer you to a specialist for screening and diagnosis and possibly treatment.
-Your health care team may include a dermatologist, dentist, psychiatrist, psychologist or a doctor who specializes in ear, nose and throat problems (otolaryngologist).
+You're likely to start by first seeing your family doctor or dentist for mouth discomfort.
+Because burning mouth syndrome is associated with such a wide variety of other medical conditions, your doctor or dentist may refer you to another specialist, such as a skin doctor (dermatologist), a doctor who specializes in ear, nose and throat problems (ENT) or another type of doctor.

 What you can do